Skip to content

 self._endpoint_tasks: set[asyncio.Task[None]] = set()

-# Per-session locks for WAL append + dispatch ordering.
+# Per-channel locks for WAL append + dispatch ordering.

 self._registration_lock = asyncio.Lock()